-Children's progress is continually monitored by the class teacher and the SENCO/SEND HLTA.
+Children's progress is continually monitored by the class teacher, the SENCO and SEND HLTA.
 Progress is reviewed at regular intervals and formally once each half term.
-If a child is at SEND Support or has an EHC Plan, parents receive a termly report on their progress as well as having the opportunity to speak to class teachers and SENCO/SEND HLTA at a parents'/carers' evening.
+If a child is at SEND Support or has an EHC Plan, parents receive a termly report on their progress as well as having the opportunity to speak to class teachers, the SENCO and/or the SEND HLTA at a parents'/carers' evening.
 At these meetings, the views of parents will be sought and considered in evaluating the effectiveness of provision so far, and in determining future provision.